ujjwalv668-alt/ASSIGNMENT-1/README.md

 How this program works?

 Input cmd
-num1 = the first number entered by the user num2 = the second number entered by the user
+num1 = the first number entered by the user. num2 = the second number entered by the user.

 Process
 1. The program prompts the user to enter two numbers.